chromatic-universe/cci-develop/cci-mobile-no-qp/README.md

 cci-mobile-no-qp

-cci-mobile with new p4a toolchain and no qpyhon
+cci-mobile with new p4a toolchain and no qpython

 william k. johnson
 consulting principal software engineer